-The standard method of transferring a claim governed by Swedish law is the assignment or sale of the claim through a written agreement (a receivables purchase agreement (RPA)) between the seller and the purchaser (although this is not a requirement under Swedish law).
+The standard method of transferring a claim governed by Swedish law is the assignment or sale of the claim through a written agreement (a receivables purchase agreement (the "RPA")) between the seller and the purchaser.
 Swedish law imposes a general requirement that the sold receivables should be clearly identifiable.
 The parties are generally free to choose a different law for the RPA than the law governing the receivables.
 It should be noted that, according to the Rome I Regulation governing the law applicable to contractual obligations, the relationship between the seller and the purchaser will be governed by the law that applies to the RPA.
 The law governing the receivable will determine its assignability, the relationship between the purchaser and the obligor, the assignment's validity towards the obligor and the issue of whether the obligor's obligations have been properly discharged.